-- "sponsor" are to 200 Park Avenue Partners, LLC, a Delaware limited liability company and an affiliate of Adam Rothstein, our Executive Chairman and Director; certain other members of our management team, advisors, director nominees and our anchor investor are also members of our sponsor; - "warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and the private placement warrants; and - "we," "us," "company" or "our company" are to 890 5th Avenue Partners, Inc., a Delaware corporation.
+- "sponsor" are to 200 Park Avenue Partners, LLC, a Delaware limited liability company and an affiliate of Adam Rothstein, our Executive Chairman and Director; our management team, advisors, director nominees and one of our anchor investors are also anticipated to become members of our sponsor. - "warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market) and the private placement warrants; and - "we," "us," "company" or "our company" are to 890 5th Avenue Partners, Inc., a Delaware corporation.